 Here’s how a superposition could form.
 Let’s say a pebble were thrown into a pond.
 It would create circles of waves.
 Let’s say a second pebble were thrown in exactly the same spot and (miraculously) created exactly the same wave pattern—its waves were in phase with the waves of the first.
 Then, the combined waves would be double in height (amplitude) compared to the waves of the first pebble.

 On the right side of the accompanying diagram is another possible outcome of throwing the second pebble.
 Its ripples might be (miraculously) precisely out-of-phase with the ripples of the first pebble.
 Then, the two sets of ripples would cancel each other.
 The resulting combined wave would not look like a wave at all.
 The water would appear flat.

 Of course, in reality, the ripples of the second pebble would likely be neither perfectly in-phase nor perfectly out-of-phase with the ripples of the first.
 So, the most likely outcome would be partial cancellation—a combined wave with reduced crests and troughs relative to those of the first pebble.

 Waves Resume After a Superposition.
 An interesting feature of waves is that they retain their integrity.
 Should two waves combine in a superposition and then separate, each would emerge and resume its original shape and properties as if nothing had happened.
-This is shown in the accompanying animation.
+This is shown in the accompanying animation of a superposition.